Educational resource about Bluetooth technology and wireless connectivity

 Common Questions About Bluetooth Blood Pressure

-❓ Why does Bluetooth Blood Pressure sometimes disconnect unexpectedly?
+❓ How does Bluetooth Blood Pressure differ from older wireless technologies?

 ❓ How do I know which Bluetooth Blood Pressure version my device supports?